jpunwin/djed.static/README.rst

     config.init_bower_components('myapp:static/bower_components')

-Include required Bower packages on your page.
+Include desired Bower packages on your page.
 You can do this in templates or somewhere else in your code::

     request.include('bootstrap')

+All required dependencies are also included on the page.

 Documentation and Support
 =========================